Skip to main content

 Who should get the influenza vaccine and when?

-The Centers for Disease Control and Prevention (CDC) recommends that everyone 6 months of age and older receive the influenza vaccine each year.
+Everyone 6 months of age and older is recommended to get the influenza vaccine each year.

-Children 6 months to 8 years of age require two doses of influenza vaccine separated by four weeks if they:
+Children 6 months to 8 years of age need two doses of influenza vaccine separated by four weeks if they:

 • Have never received an influenza vaccine

-• Have not received at least two doses of influenza vaccine before July 1, 2021 (during any influenza season)
+• Have not received at least two doses of previous influenza vaccines before July 1

-Most people should receive the influenza vaccine in the fall, preferably September or October.
-A couple of groups are recommended to get the vaccine if it is ready earlier (July or August):
+Most people should get the influenza vaccine in the fall, preferably September or October.
+A couple of groups are recommended to get the vaccine earlier (July or August) if it is ready:

 • Infants and children getting their first influenza vaccine can get vaccinated earlier since they need two doses separated by a month.
 This will increase the likelihood that they will be protected before influenza virus starts circulating.